kochavalabs/xchng-solidity/README.md

 [Truffle](http://truffleframework.com/docs/) is a development environment, testing framework and asset pipeline for Ethereum.

 A `truffle.js` and `truffle-config.js` will be created.
-You can set additional configurations for your truffle enviroment there.
+You can set additional configurations for your truffle environment there.

 ## Install Ganache